1/ The world is more materially abundant than ever, we’ve eliminated several diseases and lifted millions out of poverty.

 26/ No. This dichotomy arises only if we’ve bought into the gospel of progress.

 28/ Gradually, the pace of change picked up.
-Steam engine came along, then computers and today, we have hundreds of new apps uploaded on App Store daily.
+The steam engine came along, then computers, and today, we have hundreds of new apps uploaded on the App Store daily.

 So we notice things we lose when we ‘progress’.
 We notice the loss of our friends as we ‘progress’ professionally.
 We notice a loss of nature as we ‘progress’ materially.

 30/ This is why I feel the word progress is so misleading.